Skip to Content

 Scale insects are found on the stems of succulents and are quite hard.
 They can be scraped off with a fingernail.

-Cold Hardiness for Kalanchoe panda plant:
+Cold hardiness for Kalanchoe panda plant

-In colder climates, grow kalanchoe tomentosa as an indoor plant.
+In colder climates, grow Kalanchoe tomentosa as an indoor plant.

 Get some ideas for succulent containers for your panda plant.
 You’ll be amazed at some common household items that can be used.

-How to propagate Kalanchoe Tomentosa
+How to propagate Kalanchoe tomentosa

-Get new plants for free by propagating kalanchoe tomentosa from its leaves or stems, or by separating offsets that grow at the base of the plant.
+Get new plants for free by propagating Kalanchoe tomentosa from its leaves or stems, or by separating offsets that grow at the base of the plant.
 Kalanchoe plants are easy to propagate.

 In the spring or summer, twist the leaves away from the stem and allow them to callous over.

-Place the leaves with calloused ends on a tray of sand or seeds starting soil.
-Small roots will develop on the end of the leaf and new plantlets will soon form.
-Be careful not to over-water the cuttings or they will rot.
+Place the leaves with calloused ends on a tray of sand or seed-starting soil.
+Small roots will develop at the end of the leaf, and new plantlets will soon form.
+Be careful not to over-water the cuttings, or they will rot.Kalanchoe tomentosa cutting

-You can also take a cut of the top growing tip of the plant and plant the entire cutting in soil.
+You can also take a cutting of the top growing tip of the plant and plant the entire cutting in soil.
 It will develop roots and start growing larger.
 The mother plant will get more bushy under the cut area.

 Kalanchoe tomentosa is toxic to animals.
 All parts of the plant are toxic when ingested.
-Symptoms are diarrhea, vomiting and general lethargy.
+Symptoms are diarrhea, vomiting, and general lethargy.

 If a large amount is eaten, the plant can be fatal to small pets.

-Dormancy Period:
+Dormancy period

 Kalanchoe tomentosa has a dormancy period in the late summer months.
 You can reduce the temperature range and water less during this time.